HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 Looking south on Main Street to the flying saucer shaped part of the Fort Worth Convention Center.

 At the end of Main Street opposite the Tarrant County Courthouse, first time visitors to Downtown Fort Worth may be startled to see what looks like a giant flying saucer blocking the way south.
 But, a UFO it is not.
-It is the Fort Worth Convention Center, a very outdated badly designed example of 60's style modern architecture.
-The convention center is being remodeled in an attempt to stop scaring away conventions.
-It is believed that the remodeling has completed two of its 3 phases.
-It is not known how many decades the upgrade will take til completion.
+It is part of the Fort Worth Convention Center.

 A street preacher testifying to his flock in downtown Fort Worth.